 I love to photograph people when they are having amazing moments in their lives.
 When they make the biggest promise of there lives, when they reach for that high note, get fully dressed up for carnival, or a child makes its first steps I think the world becomes a better place.
 To photograph people at these special moments of their lives is a real privilege.
 I find magic in that moment.
 And I believe that magic is good for our souls.

 I enjoy taking photographs of almost anything.
-I love photowalks...chose a route and take pictures on the way...keeps you fit and walking with your eyes open.
+Personal projects help keep my passion for photography alive and trying new skills and keeping old skills alive is an essential path for any photographer.
+I love photowalks for example...chose a route and take pictures on the way...keeps you fit and walking with your eyes open.

 I am a real fan of the craft of photography

-I love the physicality of the camera, the joy of the craft, realising that how I see the world could create my art and craft.
+I love the physicality of the camera, the joy of the craft, realising that I could use photography to show how I see the world and I could use that vision to create my art.
 I look back at my original prints and I am right back as a teenager with my friends and the Dartmoor landscape.
 They are my memory of the moment made real.
 Today it is all still true.
 Though my cameras have changed and I have not loaded a film in years, it makes no difference.
 I am still in love with the photograph.
 I still love that moment.

 My Dad gave me my first camera.
 A battered, pull out bellows, manual 35mm film camera, (I've seen one in a museum!).
 I had to guess the exposure which, though a pain in the bum, is actually is a really good way to learn about light.

 I have used many cameras over the years, including a Konica TC, a classic, glorious, wonderful Nikon FM2 (using the equally glorious Fuji Velvia slide film).
-That was my golden age of landscape photography and a bad day when I lost it in a river).
+That was my golden age of landscape photography and it was a bad day when I lost it in a river Lyn.

-I moved on to Bronica ETRSi and Fuji GA645 medium format cameras.
-They were gorgeous cameras that produced some stunning still lives for me.
+Going medium format I moved on to Bronica ETRSi and Fuji GA645 medium format cameras.
+They are gorgeous cameras that produced some stunning still lives and landscape images for me.
 Though I loved them dearly this was ultimately an expensive lesson that taught me I prefer the immediacy and intimacy of 35mm cameras.
 One day I will go through all my prints and slides and produce digital copies.

 Why am I a part time photographer?